Flagsmith/flagsmith-docs/docs/system-administration.md

 Currently the following events will generate a Web Hook action:

 - Creating Features (Sent as event_type FLAG_UPDATED)
-- Updating Feature value / state in an environment (Sent as event_type FLAG_UPDATED)
+- Updating Feature value / state in an Environment (Sent as event_type FLAG_UPDATED)
-- Overriding a Feature for an identity (Sent as event_type FLAG_UPDATED)
+- Overriding a Feature for an Identity (Sent as event_type FLAG_UPDATED)
-- Overriding a Feature for a segment (Sent as event_type FLAG_UPDATED)
+- Overriding a Feature for a Segment (Sent as event_type FLAG_UPDATED)

 You can define any number of Web Hook endpoints per Environment.
 Web Hooks can be managed from the Environment settings page.